ahs-cs-61a/lab03/README.md

 - to run main.py: ```python3 main.py```
 - for individual tests: ```python3 -m pytest -s tests/test.py -k test_name_of_function```
 - for all tests: ```python3 -m pytest -s tests/test.py```
-- use [Python Tutor](https://pythontutor.com/composingprograms.html#mode=display) if you are having trouble drawing/figuring out the environment diagrams
+- use [Python Tutor](https://pythontutor.com/composingprograms.html#mode=display) if you are having trouble drawing or figuring out the environment diagrams
 - refer to lab00 setup description for help
 - don't forget to push to GitHub from Codespaces and submit turn-in in GradeScope